PoisotLab/ms_straight_lines/manuscript.md

 limited number of flexible links, and this drives connectance to be greater.
 Connectance in turn has implications for many ecological properties.
 Connectance is more than the proportion of realized interactions.
-It has been associated with some of the most commonly used network metrics [@PoisGrav14], and contains meaningful information on the stability [@DunnWill02; @MontPimm06] and dynamics [@VieiAlme15] of ecological communities.
+It has been associated with some of the most commonly used network measures [@PoisGrav14], and contains meaningful information on the stability [@DunnWill02; @MontPimm06] and dynamics [@VieiAlme15] of ecological communities.
 A probability distribution for connectance not only accounts for the variability between networks, but can be